 10 a.m. — Baba’s on Cannon

-If cocktails before noon aren’t your thing (no judgement either way), Baba’s on Cannon also serves fun coffee creations like the café libre with Mexican Coke, espresso, and lime.
-For those with room for a snack, the breakfast tacos are a solid choice or the jambon buerre on a Tiller Baking baguette.
+If cocktails before noon aren’t your thing (no judgement either way), Baba’s on Cannon also serves creative coffee creations like the iced peanut mocha or a solid iced coffee.
+Grab a seat on the sidewalk while you enjoy your caffeine and catch up on Instagram.
+For those with room for a snack, the breakfast tacos are a solid choice or the ham and butter sandwich on a crispy baguette.

 11:30 a.m. — Bertha’s Kitchen